nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ## Background

 Morpheus makes use of the MRC graph-execution framework.
 Morpheus pipelines are built on top of MRC pipelines.
-Pipelines in MRC are made up of segments; however, in many common cases, a MRC pipeline will consist of only a single segment.
+Pipelines in MRC are made up of segments; however, in many common cases, an MRC pipeline will consist of only a single segment.
 Our Morpheus stages will interact with the MRC segment to build nodes and add them to the MRC graph.
 In the common case, a Morpheus stage will add a single node to the graph, but in some cases it will add multiple nodes to the graph.

 ## The Pass Through Stage